Lacrosse 101: Boys

-The positions resemble those in soccer: one goalie, three defensemen, three midfielders, and three attackmen.
+The positions resemble those in soccer: goalie, defensemen, midfielders, and attackmen.
 The game play is more like hockey and basketball.
 There's non-stop end-to-end action, with whistles blown for out of bounds and penalties.
 Offensive plays include both fast breaks, and "half-court" setups, using basketball-like picks and cuts.
 Like hockey, the field is extended beyond the goals, so plays can begin from the back of the goal, as well as out front.

 Lacrosse is a contact sport, but not at the level of football or hockey.
 Padding is limited to the waist up, and required equipment includes a helmet, gloves, a mouthguard, shoulder pads, arm (or elbow) pads and, of course, a stick.
 Unlike hockey gloves, lacrosse gloves have a flexible thumb.
 Youth hockey shoulder pads can be used for lacrosse, as can another sport's arm or elbow pads.

 Although it's a contact sport, that contact is carefully regulated.
 For example, it's legal to body check an opponent if he has possession of the ball or is within five yards of a loose ball.
 The body check must be made from the front or side with contact made above the knees and below the shoulders.
 A player may check his opponent's stick with his own stick if the opponent has ball possession or is within five yards of a loose ball or a ball in flight.
 Stationary offensive screening of an opponent is permitted (the pick play).
 The team that controls the ball obviously has the better chance of being the victor.
 Therefore, ball handling and control of ground balls are primary.